raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 Note: The codes have been tested under a clean installation of Xubuntu, version **20.04 LTS**.
 Note: The codes have been tested using the **deal.II version 9.2.0** (and *9.1.1-9 build2*).
-Note: The orignal code required **deal.II version 8.3** to work properly, in the code you can find some suggestions in order to make the actual code compilable with that version but remember it is not tested, so please consider upgrading to version 9.2.0.
+Note: The original code required **deal.II version 8.3** to work properly, in the code you can find some suggestions in order to make the actual code compilable with that version but remember it is not tested, so please consider upgrading to version 9.2.0.

 In order to setup the environment, follow the following steps: